KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

   - **Sirens (Skotos):** The deceptive call of illusory fulfillment.
   - **Calypso (Psychea):** The stagnant paradise of forgetfulness.
 - **Goal:** Return to Ithaca (⊙) — the Integrated, Sovereign Self —
-  by learning to **navigate** the Sea’s inner currents without being dissolved by them.
+  by learning to **navigate** the Sea's inner currents without being dissolved by them.

 ---